 The Office of the General Counsel at the U.S. Department of Health and Human Services is currently seeking applications for a general attorney position in its Dallas, TX office.

 Who May Apply: This vacancy announcement is open to all US Citizens and may be used to fill multiple positions.

-Duty Station: Washington, DC
+Duty Station: Dallas, TX

 Become a part of the Department that touches the lives of every American!
 At the Department of Health and Human Services (HHS) you can give back to your community, state, and country by making a difference in the lives of Americans everywhere.
 It is the principal agency for protecting the health of citizens.
 Join HHS and help to make our world healthier, safer, and better for all Americans.

 The Office of the General Counsel (OGC) is the legal team for the Department of Health and Human Services (HHS), providing quality representation and legal advice in a wide range of highly visible national issues.
 OGC supports the development and implementation of the Department’s programs by providing the highest quality legal services to the Secretary of HHS and the organization’s various agencies and divisions.

 OGC is comprised of three principal subcomponents: the Immediate Office, the Headquarters Divisions and the Regional Offices.
 Each Headquarters Division is led by an Associate General Counsel and each of the ten Regional Offices is led by a Chief Counsel.
 The eight (8)Headquarters Divisions consist of the following: the General Law Division (GLD), Children, Families and Aging Division (CFAD), Ethics Division (ETH), Civil Rights Division (CRD), Centers for Medicare and Medicaid Division (CMSD), Food and Drug Division (FDD), Legislation (LEG) and Public Health Division (PHD).